132nd Air Refueling Squadron: Air defense mission

-Upon its return to Maine control, the 132nd was re-equipped with F-51H Mustang prop-interceptors, however, in 1954, the squadron would return to jet interceptors, the F-94A Starfire.
-The air defense mission for the Maine Air National Guard continued for the next twenty years, the squadron upgrading its aircraft every few years as more modern interceptors were passed down from Air Defense Command as they were replaced by new active-duty aircraft.
+Upon its return to Maine control, the 132nd was re-equipped with North American F-51H Mustang propellor driven interceptors. however, in 1954, the squadron returned to jets, equipping with Lockheed F-94A Starfires.
+It continued in the air defense mission for the next twenty years, upgrading its aircraft every few years as more modern interceptors were passed down from Air Defense Command as they were replaced by new active-duty aircraft.
+Beginning in 1955, the squadron stood 24/7/365 runway alert at Dow ready to respond to aircraft not readily identifiable by radar or pre-filed flight plans.

-The ADC radar detection stations at Brunswick, Bucks Harbor, Caswell, Charleston, and Topsham were ready to make detection and calls for a scramble.
-Within three minutes the 13sd could be airborne and heading for a prospective rendezvous point.
-After identifying any intruders, the interceptor aircraft were supposed to radio back to the Ground Control Interceptor (GCI) station for further instructions.
-Beginning in 1955, the squadron stood 24/7/365 runway alert at Dow AFB ready to respond to aircraft not readily identifiable by radar or pre-filed flight plans.

-In 1968 Dow Air Force Base was closed as a result of Air Force-wide downsizing directed by Secretary of Defense Robert McNamara.
-The closure was in part directed due to the desire by McNamara to reduce the size of the Air Force B-52 Stratofortress fleet, the increasing cost of the Vietnam War and the change to Intercontinental Ballistic Missile (ICBMs) as the primary strategic deterrence force.

-With the inactivation of Dow AFB in 1968, most of the base was purchased by the city of Bangor and reopened the following year as Bangor International Airport.
-That portion of Dow AFB was not turned over to the city became the basis for the current Air National Guard Base and the Maine Army National Guard's Army Aviation Support Facility.
+In 1968 Dow Air Force Base closed as a result of Air Force-wide downsizing directed by Secretary of Defense Robert McNamara.
+The closure was in part directed due to the desire by McNamara to reduce the size of the Air Force B-52 Stratofortress fleet, the increasing cost of the Vietnam War and the change to Intercontinental Ballistic Missiles as the primary strategic deterrence force.
+Most of the base was purchased by the city of Bangor, Maine and reopened the following year as Bangor International Airport.
+The portion of Dow that was not sold to the city became the basis for the current Air National Guard Base and the Maine Army National Guard's Army Aviation Support Facility.

-In November 1969, the 132nd FIS became one of the first Air National Guard squadrons to operate the F-101B Voodoo.
+In November 1969, the 132nd became one of the first Air National Guard squadrons to operate the McDonnell F-101B Voodoo.